mszulc913/dvae-pytorch/README.md

 ```

 ### Tests
-To run the test execute the following command:
+To run the tests execute the following command:
 ```shell
 python -m pytest
 ```